abhisandireddy/ExceltoQBOConverter/README.txt

 To use:
 1.)
 Take the date column in your spreadsheet and use the following formula in conversion: =TEXT(Cell, "YYYYMMDD") and convert all dates into the format listed.
 2.)
 Generate your FIT ID (which follows the following format: YYYYMMDD##) and generate it for each row in your spreadsheet 2.)
-Copy this to the beginning of your QBO file (you can use your IDE or editor to open it up - like Visual Studio Code):
+Copy this to the beginning of your QBO file (you can use your IDE or editor to open it up - like Visual Studio Code) and add your information to the fields:
 OFXHEADER:100
 DATA:OFXSGML
 VERSION:102